alexa/alexa-auto-sdk/platforms/android/alexa-auto-client-service/android-service/README.md

 When `startServiceOnBootEnabled` is set to `true`, AACS automatically starts running when the device is booted up.
 For the service to start on boot, it must have been run at least once after it was installed.
 When `startServiceOnBootEnabled` is set to `false`, AACS requires the application to send an intent to start the service.

+### syncSystemPropertyChange
+**Type:** Boolean

+This field is optional.
+When `syncSystemPropertyChange` is set to `true`, AACS handles synchronizing the time zone and locale settings of Alexa with the device settings so your application does not need to implement this feature if it is expected in your UX.
+When it's not present, it's default to `false`.

 ### intentTargets
 **Type:** JSON Object